How to use the SARTrack Database system

 can now click on the 'DTBUsers' button in the Management Menu and start

 adding more Database User Login's, and one for yourself.

 need to add special DBBUser Login's for your Local Database

-Server(s)s. each with the special Access Level of "SartrackServer".
+Server(s) with the special Access Level of "SartrackServer".

 IMPORTANT: At the present time, the Database Server runs in Windows 'User space': It will only run after you have logged into Windows!
 The Database Server does NOT run automatically after a Windows reboot.